js-org/js.org-cleanup/README.md

 There are four options within the CLI:

 - `--perfect`                     : Generates a perfectly formatted and sorted cnames_active file
 - `--main-issue`                  : Initiates the annual cleanup by creating the main cleanup issue
 - `--main-pr <issueNumber>`       : Completes the annual cleanup by parsing issue and creating PR
-- `--validate <filePath>`   : Validates a given cnames_active file for perfect formatting
+- `--validate <filePath> [--fix]` : Validates a given cnames_active file for perfect formatting

 When using `--perfect`, `--main-issue`, or `--main-pr`, you will need to have a `config.json` repo created in the root of the repository following `config.example.json`.

 If you are using `--validate`, then no config is needed as this operates against a given local file path rather than using the GitHub API.
+This option can also be passed a `--fix` flag after the file path to automatically fix any violations.

 ### Example Generated Main Issue